 8. Check On Your Teens Mental Health

-Check youTeen eating disorders can often have psychiatric diagnoses that go alongside this already difficult problem.
+Check your teen eating disorders can often have psychiatric diagnoses that go alongside this already difficult problem.
 Depression, anxiety and/or substance abuse are possibilities.
-It is important that you become aware if your teen is in danger.
+Make sure your teen is not engaging in other self-harming behaviors.
 This most commonly can be suicidal thoughts or heavy substance abuse.
 Professional help is necessary if your teen expresses depressed or suicidal feelings.
+Book Reviews

 Elena Vanishing: A Memoir is a true story with some fiction of a mother and daughter who struggle through the seventeen-year-old Elena, struggling with her fight toward recovery of anorexia.
 The book is written from the perspective of the daughter and co-written with her mother.
 It has received a five-star rating and readers have characterized it as a difficult and powerful.
 It is powerful as if describes the painful process with hope.
 Many have found it meaningful, engaging and helpful.
 We can always learn from the process of others with similar issues and feel less alone.https://goo.gl/images/XQPfp1